Table of Contents

 17. High Thyroid Hormone Levels

 Also called hyperthyroidism, this is one of the conditions that can cause high blood pressure in dogs, which in turn can cause a dog to breathe hard.
 Read more about the treatments for this condition in the following article published by VIN.

 18. They're Hot

-Symptoms of heatstroke include glazed-over eyes, rapid heart rate, weakness, diarrhea, drooling, excessive thirst, bright or dark red/purple tinted tongue and gums, vomiting, seizures, and body temperatures above 104 degrees F.
+Symptoms of heatstroke include glazed-over eyes, rapid heart rate, weakness, diarrhea, drooling, excessive thirst, bright or dark red/purple tinted tongue, gums, vomiting, seizures, and body temperature above 104 degrees F.

-It is always best to prevent heatstroke, rather than treat it, because once these symptoms are present, damage to the dog's organs and cells has likely already began.
+It is always best to prevent heat stroke rather than treat it because once these symptoms are present, damage to the dog's organs and cells has likely already begun.